-But, now you’re sitting in that dungy city office, lamenting there’s nothing to do in April, with no reason to visit Sea Ranch or any other Mendonoma coastal region in April.
+But, now you’re sitting in that dungy city office, lamenting there’s nothing to do now that they’ve closed the 2018 Red Abalone Season.

 Well, bucko it’s time to dispel that myth and get packing– cuz there’s plenty to do!

-We have six epic reasons for a weekend visit, or even extended spring vacation, in April.
+We have eight epic reasons for a weekend visit, or even extended spring vacation, in April.
 Just leave your ab-iron at home.
-Instead pack your camera, your golf clubs, your kids, your friends, even grandma and grandpa!
+Instead pack your camera, your golf clubs, your kids, your friends, your grandparents, and even your dog!

 The best reason of all to visit Sea Ranch in April is to witness the miracle of harbor seals giving birth right before your eyes.
 April begins the birthing season for these shy pinnipeds.
 They can be found hauling out in the various protected coves, many designated as Marine Reserves.
 For more details about harbor seals at Sea Ranch, click here.